shresritik/Gyan-Bahadur-Game/README.md

 ### About

 "Gyan Bahadur" is an innovative 2D educational game designed to provide users with knowledge across various subjects.
 The game incorporates engaging mechanics where players collect healthy food for energy, use water to put out fires, destroy bacteria, and dodge animals.
-At the end, players answer general knowledge questions to proceed.
+To win the game the player needs to find the flag and solve the quiz.
 This game aims to make learning fun and interactive, appealing to a wide audience.

 ### Features